whiteflang/Project_Microfrontends_Mrcinema/README.md

 ```

-## Switch into the project 'marketing' and open the generated configuration file 'projects\marketing\webpack.config.js.'
+## 2.Switch into the project 'marketing' and open the generated configuration file 'projects\marketing\webpack.config.js.'
 It contains the module federation configuration for 'marketing'.
 Adjust it as follows:

 ```javascript
  const { shareAll, withModuleFederationPlugin } = require('@angular-architects/module-federation/webpack');